Illustration: The Besançon Museum

 The missions of the Natural History Museum

-The Besançon Museum is first and foremost a Museum of France: responsible for preserving more than a million specimens in its collections, it participates in research, the dissemination of knowledge, and the promotion of the scientific and natural heritage under its care, with a view to passing it on to future generations.
-Its ancient collections now feed into databases that provide a better understanding of the evolution of geodiversity and animal and plant biodiversity.
+The Besançon Museum is first and foremost a Musée de France: responsible for preserving more than a million specimens in its collections, it contributes to research, the dissemination of knowledge, and the promotion of the scientific and natural heritage in its care, with a view to passing it on to future generations.
+Its historical collections now feed into databases that provide a better understanding of the evolution of geodiversity as well as animal and plant biodiversity.

-Finally, it is an atypical institution, both because of its close historical ties to the University of Franche-Comté and because of the wide variety of fields it covers (botany, geology, paleontology, entomology, osteology, history of science and science education, etc.).
+Finally, it is a unique institution, both because of its close historical ties to the University of Franche-Comté and because of the wide variety of fields it encompasses (botany, geology, paleontology, entomology, osteology, the history of science and science education, and more).

-• Conservation, study, and research, in close collaboration with teachers, researchers, and volunteers (who actively participate in the preservation and study of its heritage herbariums, for example);
+• Conservation, study, and research, in close collaboration with teachers, researchers, and volunteers (who actively contribute to the preservation and understanding of its heritage herbariums, for example);

-• Promoting its collections: although the Museum currently exhibits only a tiny fraction of its collections, sometimes due to their fragility, their dissemination is facilitated by digital projects (such as the RéColNat portal).
-It regularly contributes to projects with scientific and cultural institutions in Bourgogne-Franche-Comté and the Jura Arc region.
+• Promoting its collections: although the Museum currently exhibits only a tiny fraction of its collections—sometimes due to their fragility—their accessibility is enhanced through digital initiatives (such as the RéColNat portal).
+It regularly collaborates on projects with scientific and cultural institutions in Bourgogne-Franche-Comté and the Jura region;